dimapaloskin/ember-skeleton/README.md

 ###Conventions

 The input javascript file located in the `'packages/lib'` folder.
 Other files are included using directive `'require'`.
 The input less file located in 'packages/less' and his called `'main.less'`.
 Files for test must be located in `'packages/test'` folder and must have the prefix `'-test.js'` on the end.
 All handlebars templates located in the `'packages/templates'` folder.
+All templates builds in `'packages/lib/templates.js'`.

 ###Get started